Porter County courtroom named for retired judge

 VALPARAISO — Retired judge Mary Harper racked up a string of firsts during her career.
 She has added another, the first Porter County judge to have a courtroom named in her honor.

-The Judge Mary R. Harper Courtroom at the Porter County Juvenile Services center was dedicated Thursday.
+The Judge Mary R. Harper Courtroom at the Porter County Juvenile Services center was dedicated recently.

 Indiana Supreme Court Chief Justice Loretta Rush called Harper “an absolute icon” and said she belongs in the pantheon of great judges.